Cornish grammar: Word order and focus

-When the sentence's object is a pronoun, it appears before the verb infixed after the particle a, although it can also appear after the verb for emphasis: My a’s gwel ‘I see her’, or My a’s gwel hi “I see her”.
+When the sentence's object is a pronoun, it appears before the verb and after the particle a, although it can also appear after the verb for emphasis: My a’s gwel ‘I see her’, or My a’s gwel hi “I see her”.

 When auxiliary verbs are used, a possessive pronoun is used with the verbal noun: My a wra hy gweles ‘I see her’ (literally “I do her seeing”), or when stressed, My a wra hy gweles hi “I see her”.
 In both instances, colloquial spoken Cornish may drop all but the suffixed pronouns, to give My a wel hi and My a wra gweles hi, although this is rarely written.

 In questions and negative sentences, an interrogative particle and negative particle are used, respectively.
 These are generally fronted in neutral situations:

-A wruss’ta ri an lyver dhodho de?